Property in Probate? Why you need specialist home insurance

 Cover for properties awaiting sale

-Many of our customers who arrange cover for a property in probate are not sure how long the process is going to take to resolve.
+Many customers who arrange cover for a property in probate are not sure how long the process will take.
 Therefore we made things straightforward with our no cancellation fee promise.
-All our policies allow you to cover your property up to 12months, if you sell the property in the meantime you can cancel free of charge and receive a pro-rate refund of any unused premium.
+All our policies allow you to cover your property up to 12months.
+However, if you sell the property you can cancel free of charge and receive a pro-rate refund of any unused premium.

 Arranging Probate home insurance with CoverBuilder